asymmetric/nixpkgs-iso-unmaintained-check/README.md

 - Gets list of **store paths** in the build and runtime closures for the minimal ISO
 - Tries to match those against the list of unmaintained **packages** in Nixpkgs

-Note that, because Nix has no notion of packages, we have to apply some **fuzzy matching** here.
+Note that, because Nix has no notion of packages, we have to be "creative" in matching store paths to packages.

 Given something like `/nix/store/asdf-foo-123.drv`, the program:
 - removes `/nix/store/asdf-`